-Instant Holidays offer Dundee Hotels, book online or call a Scotland holiday expert to book your break in Dundee
+Instant Holidays offer Dundee Hotels, book online or call a Scotland holiday expert to book your hotel in Dundee

 Dundee is located in the northeastern part of Scotland and is the fourth biggest Scottish city.
 It lies on the bank of Firth of Tay estuary that flows into the North Sea, and the city is over eight centuries old.
 Dundee has a large number of student population and the citizens of Dundee are very friendly to the visitors.
 Dundee has several castles worth to be seen, most of them dating from the modern times.
 Dundee`s oldest building is the St. Mary`s Tower dating back from the 15th century.
 Another fairly new landmark worth visiting is the over forty meters high Tower Building of University of Dundee, dating from a few decades ago.